AdobeXD/plugin-samples/plugin-design-guidelines/ux_guidelines/Interface_Guidelines.md

 ### **Use Case**

-If your plugin has **one action or workflow shortcut** then the action can be the top menu item.
+If your plugin has **one action or workflow shortcut** then the action will be the top menu item.

 ### **UI Pattern**